openego/ding0/doc/usage_details.rst

 Database export
 ---------------
-This exporter depends on existing tables.
+This exporter depends on existing tables as described in chapter "Ding0 Table".
 The functionality for this module is implemented in db_export.py_ .
 This module provides functionality to establish a database connection, create the tables, drop the tables, as well as change the database specific owner for each table.
 The core functionality is the data export.
 This is implemented using Pandas dataframes and a provided Pandas.IO functionality.

 Note: The export to a Database will take a lot of time (about 1 Week).
-The reason for this is the quantity of the data ding0 provides.
+The reason for this is the amount of the data provided by ding0.
 Therefore it is not recommended to export all 3608 available GridDistricts at once.
 This could be error prone caused by connection timeout or similar reasons.
 We work on speeding up the export in the future.

 .. _db_export.py: https://github.com/openego/ding0/blob/features/stats-export/ding0/io/db_export.py